Favorites ()

 • Required Courses

-Joint degree students take Catholic Thought and Culture I & II, as well as four thematic courses in the areas of: Theology, Philosophy, History, and Art.
+Joint JD/MA degree student take Catholic Thought and Culture I & II, as well as four thematic courses in the areas of: Theology, Philosophy, History, and Art.

 Joint degree students transfer 12 credits from their law degree to count towards their degree as electives.
 They do not take additional elective courses.